ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty

 In summary, our contributions are:

-\begin{enumerate}[i.] \item Novel neural network layer for closed-form Bayesian inference, which combines the best of probabilistic and differentiable programming. \item Real-time explicit probabilistic incorporation of semantic segmentation predictions into a map with quantifiable uncertainty. \item Comparison of the proposed ConvBKI approach against the state-of-the-art learning-based and probabilistic semantic mapping methods. \item Open-source software as a ROS package for ease of use with testing on a new off-road dataset, available at \href{https://github.com/UMich-CURLY/BKI_ROS}{https://github.com/UMich-CURLY/BKI_ROS}. \end{enumerate}
+\begin{enumerate}[i.] \item Novel neural network layer for closed-form Bayesian inference, which combines the best of probabilistic and differentiable programming. \item Real-time explicit probabilistic incorporation of semantic segmentation predictions into a map with quantifiable uncertainty. \item Comparison of the proposed ConvBKI approach against the state-of-the-art learning-based and probabilistic semantic mapping methods. \end{enumerate}